GregoryBWilson/Credit_Risk_Analysis/README.md

-Table 2 has been inserted to remind the read about the detailed behind predictions and actual results and how they should be interpreted.
+Table 2 has been inserted to remind the reader about the details behind predictions and actual results and how they should be interpreted.

 ![Outcomes_Matrix](Resources/Outcomes_Matrix.png "Table 2 - Detailed Description of Outcomes Matrix")